vectordotdev/vector/docs/tutorials/sinks/2_http_sink.md

 Most Vector sinks involve some form of network connectivity.
-Connecting to a network requires more involved functionality that we have covered so far in our basic sink.
-This tutorial will modify our sink to send the events to an HTTP endpoint.
-We will cover a number of Vector components that make adding this functionality easy.
+Connecting to a network requires more involved functionality than we have covered so far in our basic sink.
+This tutorial will modify the sink created in the [previous tutorial][tutorial_1] to send the events to an HTTP endpoint.
+We will cover a number of Vector framework components that make adding this functionality easy.

 # Imports